Fort Lauderdale ~ Miami ~ Pompano ~ Boca Raton

 If you send me an e mail requesting info about a fishing charter and you don't get a response within 24 hours, I probably didn't get your mail.
 Don't bother texting, I won't get it.
 I respond to all inquires the same day as long as I see "FISHING" in the subject title.
 If you don't hear back from me soon then something went wrong with the e mail system, try calling.
 Sometimes my spam filter grabs emails it should let through.
 The telephone can still get some answers better and faster then the computer's e mail can.

 A common question I get often is where my boat is actually located since my ads mention a few areas.
-"Just Add Water" is docked in Dania, Florida.
+Our boat is docked at Fort Lauderdale Beach, Florida.
 Port Everglades, Fort Lauderdale is the inlet we use.
-I recently moved to a new marina.
-It is 3 minutes south of Fort Lauderdale airport and 10 minutes south of the city.
-A very nice facility with a short ride to the inlet of Fort Lauderdale.
 The reason I list the other cities is because many of my customers are travelers from distant areas and are not familiar with the geography of Florida.
 They might recognize one of the other major cities they are going to be near though.
 My boat is a short drive from all the listed cities: Miami-Boca Raton-Hollywood-Pompano-Hallandale-Deerfield Beach-Hillsboro Beach-Delray Beach-Coral Springs-Miramar-Sunrise-Davie-Dania-Weston-Plantation-Pembroke Pines-Cooper City-Aventura...

 Hopefully this information will help you with your plans and make your outing more enjoyable.
 Thanks for taking the time to read this.
 Good Luck!